FREE SHIPPING ON ORDERS OVER $30!

 We stand on clean being the only way forward.

 We believe we can always be better with our ingredients, our packaging, our products and our process.
 Sustainability is a moving target which means that we need to be flexible and agile in our approach.
 It starts with us stepping up.

-Clean for us starts with education — we believe that knowledge is empowering and gives people the confidence to make good decisions.
-We care about the big picture and sharing what goes on behind the scenes in the beauty industry.
-We want everyone to know what goes into their makeup— what the good stuff is, why we use it and what the bad stuff is and why we’ll never use it.
+For us, clean starts with education.
+We believe that knowledge is empowering and gives people the confidence to make good decisions.
+We care about the big picture and strive to share what goes on behind the scenes in the beauty industry.
+We want everyone to know what goes into their makeup— what the good stuff is and why we use it, and what the bad stuff is and why we’ll never use it.

 Are our beauty products really that bad for us?
 Why should we care?
 Is clean beauty a scam?
 What are endocrine disruptors?
 What’s the deal with carcinogens?

 As a brand we want to lead the charge on innovation in the beauty world, in order to do that we need to be forever curious.
 We question our labs, our suppliers, our ingredient specialists, our packing warehouses, our recycling partners, even ourselves.
 Saie believes curiosity is rewarded.

 We care about the big picture — here is a breakdown on what harm these ingredients actually do and why it's important to learn about them.